raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 $ pm2 stop mainnet
 ```

 * Following the installation section, download and install latest Dojo version.
-You will overwrite several files.
+You will overwrite several files

 ---